 - An organization or company only has a Post Office box in the province where stewardship obligations exist.

-The following scenarios are designed to help further illustrate the criteria for determining residency in a province where your company may have stewardship obligations.
-As mentioned above, residency needs to be established separately in each province where regulations exist so an organization may be a steward in one province but not a steward in another province.
+The following scenarios are designed to help further illustrate the criteria for determining residency.
+As mentioned above, residency needs to be established separately in each province where stewardship regulations exist .
+An organization may be a steward in one province but not in another.